sounny/hydrofit/README.md

 # My Watch Face App

 ## Overview
-This project is a custom watch face application designed for Garmin devices.
-It showcases various features such as displaying time, date, and customizable elements.
+This project is a custom watch face application designed for Garmin devices, specifically targeting the Garmin Swim 2.
+It showcases features such as displaying time, date, and swimmer-oriented metrics.

 ## Project Structure
 - **manifest.xml**: Contains metadata for the watch face application, including app name, version, and permissions.